tusharmoraye/Android_Voice_Controlled_Arduino_Bluetooth_Servo_Door_Lock/README.md

 # Voice Controlled Door Lock Using Android App

-Project to control the door lock by giving commands from android app either by pressing button or by giving voice command.
+Project to control the door lock by giving commands from android app either by pressing buttons or by giving voice commands.

 ## Getting Started